pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 ---
 layout: post
-title:  "On the laws of robotics"
+title:  "On the Laws of Robotics"
 date:   2022-01-29 01:00:00 +1100
 categories: [essay]
 author: Pushkar Kadam